monkdbofficial/monk-documentation/documentation/vector/05_Vector_with_MonkDB.md

 ---

 **PS**: As mentioned before, an enterprise grade embedding model like `Cohere` would generate high quality embeddings that would aid in perfect outputs.
-This is even true for AI ML model selection.
-We may use an open source model on limited infra.
-But an org might use a better model on better infrastructure.
+This is even true for AI ML models.
+Enterprise grade models on production grade infra would yield high-quality results.
+For the sake of demo, we have utilized sentence transformers.